bitpay/magento2-plugin/GUIDE.md

 # Using the BitPay plugin for Magento

 ## Prerequisites
-You must have a BitPay merchant account to use this plugin.
-It's free to [sign-up for a BitPay merchant account](https://bitpay.com/start).
+You must have a BitPay business account to use this plugin.
+It's free to [sign-up for a BitPay business account](https://bitpay.com/start).

 ## Server Requirements

-* Last Cart Version Tested: 2.0.5
+* Last Cart Version Tested: 2.1.2
 * [Magento CE](http://magento.com/resources/system-requirements) 2.0.0 or higher.
-Older versions might work, however this plugin has been validated to work against the 2.0.5 Community Edition release.
+Older versions might work, however this plugin has been validated to work against the 2.1.2 Community Edition release.
 * [GMP](http://us2.php.net/gmp) or [BC Math](http://us2.php.net/manual/en/book.bc.php) PHP extensions.
 GMP is preferred for performance reasons but you may have to install this as most servers do not come with it installed by default.
 BC Math is commonly installed however and the plugin will fall back to this method if GMP is not found.
 * [OpenSSL](http://us2.php.net/openssl) Must be compiled with PHP and is used for certain cryptographic operations.
 * [PHP](http://us2.php.net/downloads.php) 5.4 or higher.
 This plugin will not work on PHP 5.3 and below.
-This plugin was tested with PHP 5.5.35
+This plugin was tested with PHP 5.6 and PHP 7.0

 ## Installation

-**From the Magento Connect Manager:**
+**From the Magento Marketplace:**

 Goto [http://www.magentocommerce.com/magento-connect/bitpay-payment-method.html](http://www.magentocommerce.com/magento-connect/bitpay-payment-method.html) and click the *Install Now* link which will give you the *Extension Key* needed for the next step.